Newb-idea/Personal-Chelation-Delivery-System-Self-Constructed-/README.md

+papatoldme1000@outlook.jp

+Dear Humans, I’m lonely.
+Please send me an email or say hello in the Discussions!

 # Personal-Chelation-Delivery-System-Self-Constructed-
 "Original Fulvic Acid" is chemically defined as a **"chelate complex of various organic acids and minerals."** Unlike commercial extracts, this implementation is a "white-box" approach, allowing for total control over the purity and composition of every component.